cedmax/akase/README.md

 	- eventName(s) _String|Array[String]_ - the event(s) the module will subscribe to
 	- callback _Function_ - the callback to be invoked (the payload will be injected as argument)<br/><br/>

-- renders a mustache template (Mustache required)

-		sandbox.api.render(template, data)

-	Parameters:
-	- template _String_ - the template as an inlined string
-	- data _Object_ - the data to build the template with<br/><br/>
+- namespace your own Api

+		sandbox.api

 ## Setup & Core
-Everything gets started in a proper requireJS way
+Everything gets started in a proper RequireJS way

 	<script data-main="main.js" src="/assets/javascripts/require.js"></script>